PardhuMadipalli/coding-practice/apache-spark/docs/Spark.md

 Spark doesn't run any transformations unless it encounters an action.
 An action is something like a reduce operation where data needs to be shuffled across executors.

+## Apache Flint

+This is a successor to Spark that is mainly designed for stream event processing rather than batch processing.